ziming/laravel-statsig/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/ziming/laravel-statsig/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/ziming/laravel-statsig/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-statsig.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-statsig)

 Laravel Package for Statsig.
-A Feature Gate & A/B Testing Platform with a somewhat decent free tier.
-Compared with other laravel ab testing packages, it supports modern statistical methods such as CUPED, Sample Ratio Mismatch, Bonferroni Correction, Winsorization & Bayesian A/B Experiments to name a few.
+A Feature Gate & A/B Testing Platform with a nice free tier (Update: This is no longer true as of Aug/Sept 2023)

-This package is still very early in development, but I have used it on a few small production sites for a while.

 If you have used in production, it would be great to let me know :)

 It is basically a wrapper around the [Statsig PHP SDK](https://docs.statsig.com/server/phpSDK)

 ## Support us

-The following features are being considered for the future.
-Feel free to suggest or PR others feel free to submit a PR.

-- Custom IDs Support
-- More Convenience Traits & Methods
-- HTTP & Console API support
-- Octane/Vapor/Serverless Support (It probably already works but it is not confirmed)

 Donations are welcomed too as an alternative.
 Anything goes.